LightTerranova/anix_wisp/README.md

 2. Enter an IRK manually or use the existing one
 3. Click "Set IRK"
 4. Click "BLE Receive" on one device
-5. CLick "BLE Message Test" on the other device
+5. Click "BLE Message Test" on the other device

+## Results
+The logs of runs used for our throughput results can be found at the top level of this repository in a file called “All Experiments Final.txt”